-Are You a Wartime Veteran (or Spouse) in Need of Financial Assistance With Elderly Home Care Services?
+Are You a Wartime Veteran (or Spouse) in Need of Financial Assistance With At Home Senior Care?

-With the large number of retired veterans residing in the South Jersey area due to the close proximity to Joint Base McGuire-Dix-Lakehurst, Comfort Keepers of Haddonfield provides adult and elderly home care services to many wartime Veterans and their spouses.
-For those in need of financial assistance for adult and elderly home care services, there are VA programs available for eligible wartime retirees and their spouses.
+With the large number of retired veterans residing in the South Jersey area due to the close proximity to Joint Base McGuire-Dix-Lakehurst, Comfort Keepers of Haddonfield provides at home senior care services to many wartime Veterans and their spouses.
+For those in need of financial assistance for at home senior care, there are VA programs available for eligible wartime retirees and their spouses.
 We compiled the following information to guide you in starting the application process.
 Please feel free to call our office if you have any questions, or need additional assistance.

 Supplemental Income for Wartime Veterans